ThrowTheSwitch/Unity/docs/UnityAssertionsReference.md

 ##### `TEST_ASSERT_EQUAL_FLOAT (expected, actual)`

-Asserts that the ?actual?value is "close enough to be considered equal" to the `expected` value.
+Asserts that the `actual` value is "close enough to be considered equal" to the `expected` value.
 If you are curious about the details, refer to the Advanced Asserting section for more details on this.
 Omitting a user-specified delta in a floating point assertion is both a shorthand convenience and a requirement of